sahera-2001/actionable-business-insights/README.md

 - Expand dinner offerings and introduce combo deals.
 - Boost morning sales with discounts and breakfast bundles.
 - Use feedback to refine menu options and introduce dietary-friendly dishes.
+- Introduce loyalty programs or membership benefits to retain top customers.
+- Develop targeted promotions around the most popular dishes, such as Spaghetti, to increase customer engagement.
+- Consider introducing mobile ordering features to improve customer convenience during peak evening hours.
+- Provide personalized meal recommendations based on user preferences and past orders.
+- Collaborate with local influencers or chefs to market in high-demand locations.
+- Optimize staffing and inventory levels during peak nighttime hours to meet demand efficiently.

 ---